 There are quite a few reasons why a child or teenager would be interested in receiving cosmetic treatment for their teeth.
 Maybe it’s a chipped permanent tooth or severe discoloration caused by one factor or another.
 Our team has a huge amount of experience dealing with situations like these, and we always strive to provide the best solutions available for patients dealing with adolescence.

 That said, many treatments can’t be applied on teeth that are still when the dental arch or jaw is still developing.
 Things are just changing too rapidly for some treatments to make a real impact–your doctor will be able to give you an accurate assessment.

 One of the most misunderstood scenarios we treat is the gummy smile.
 This isn’t due to a specific disorder or condition but is simply the result of the patient’s genetic makeup.
 Some choose to have their gum line reduced or made more symmetrical for simply cosmetic reasons, and still, others find it physically uncomfortable.

 Traditionally, gummy smiles are treated with a simple procedure using a small metal blade.
 At Cooley & Vick, we use a state-of-the art laser treatment that cauterizes the gum as it goes along.
 This means the patient will experience little to no bleeding after the procedure, as well as shorter healing times.

 Is cosmetic dentistry covered by my insurance?

 This depends on both your insurance plan and the procedure.
-Many procedures are completely covered under many plans, while others are almost never.
+Many procedures are substantially covered under many plans, while others are almost never.
 Once you’ve decided on a treatment along with your dentist, you’ll go over insurance coverage and payment plans in detail.
-At Cooley & Vick, we do whatever we can to make sure payments work for you, not against you.
-Everyone deserves to be proud of their smile, and financial concerns shouldn’t have to hold you back.
+At Cooley & Vick, DDS, we do whatever we can to make sure payments work for you, not against you.
+Everyone deserves to be proud of their smile!

 How do I know if a cosmetic dentist is good or not?